OctopusDeploy/docs/docs/infrastructure/workers/dynamic-worker-pools.md

 position: 50
 ---

-Dynamic Worker Pools are a special type of [worker pool](/docs/infrastructure/workers/worker-pools.md) used by our Octopus Cloud to intialize a group of [workers](/docs/infrastructure/workers/index.md); when a task is assigned to a worker, the task will be executed by one of the workers in the pool.
+Dynamic Worker Pools are a special type of [worker pool](/docs/infrastructure/workers/worker-pools.md) used by Octopus Cloud.
+They use [workers](/docs/infrastructure/workers/index.md) provided by Octopus, and don't require users to configure any infrastructure.

-## Characteristics

-The Default Worker Pools are configured as a Dynamic Worker Pool, which means they have some different characteristics to older cloud instances and our self-hosted product.

 ### On demand

-Workers are created on demand and are assigned to a customer when required.
-Once you've finished using a worker, the worker is destroyed and not reused.
+Dynamic workers are created on demand and leased to an Octopus Cloud instance for a limited time before being destroyed.

 ::: info
 Octopus Cloud defines the use of the worker as **finished** when it has been idle for an hour (60 minutes).
 If your cloud instance does another deployment or runbook run within an hour, the same worker will be re-used.
 No matter what, Octopus Cloud will destroy the worker after 72 hours (3 days).
 Please reach out to [support@octopus.com](mailto:support@octopus.com) if you need these values to be adjusted for your instance